 Many prestigious paintings were also sold privately by two prominent Riopelle art dealers, namely Franck Prazan in Paris and Simon Blais in Montréal.

-Although Riopelle paintings continue to break records for their market worth, the artist always was determined to make his art accessible to people of more modest means than just the buyers of his major oil paintings.
+Although Riopelle paintings continue to break auction records, the artist always was determined to make his art accessible to people of more modest means than just the buyers of his major oil paintings.
 So there is still much available at reasonable prices.
-For example, in the first six months of 2020, three fine paintings on canvas sold at auction for under US $100,000, while samples of his beautiful works on papers and lithographs abound in both auction houses and at art dealers.
-Even better, in that same six-month period, 11 watercolours, pastels and gouaches were sold at auction for prices ranging US $6,000 to $48,000 while there were also 17 lithograph and colour etching sales made at prices US $900 to $3,100.
+For example, in 2020, eleven fine paintings on canvas sold at auction for under US $100,000, while samples of his beautiful works on papers and lithographs abound in both auction houses and at art dealers.
+Even better, in 2020 sixteen watercolours, pastels and gouaches were sold at auction for prices ranging US $6,000 to $48,000 while there were also thirty-eight lithograph and colour etching sales made at prices US $900 to $5,000.
 Prospective buyers should, of course, ensure that the works are genuine by patronizing well-established dealers or consulting the Catalogue raisonné de Jean Paul Riopelle.

 and Artwork Authentication